Are the COVID-19 vaccines safe?

 If you have symptoms shortly after receiving the vaccine, these symptoms do not mean you have developed COVID-19 from the vaccine.
 You may have some side effects, which are normal signs that your body is building protection.
 These side effects may feel like flu and may even affect your ability to do daily activities, but they should go away in a few days.
 For more information about symptoms after receiving the vaccine download the CDC’s What to Expect after Getting a COVID-19 Vaccine fact sheet.

 A clear timeframe is not known at this time for when children will be recommended to get the vaccine.
 Pfizer added children under the age of 16 to their clinical trials in November, so we hope to learn more about this sometime next year as clinical trials progress.
-At this time, children 16+ can receive the Pfizer vaccine, and individuals 18+ can receive the Moderna or Janssen/Johnson & Johnson vaccine.
+At this time, children 12 and over can receive the Pfizer vaccine, and individuals 18+ can receive the Moderna or Janssen/Johnson & Johnson vaccine.

 Yes, you will need to make an appointment for your second dose through your local health department or VaccineFinder.org.
 It is also important that the second dose is the same type/manufacturer as you received the first time.
 Bring your vaccination card with you to your appointment for the 2nd dose.